Should you use a dehumidifier for your classic car this winter?

-Many classic car owners will put their car into hibernation for the winter.
-Which is where a dehumidifier comes in.
+Many classic car owners put their vehicle into hibernation over the winter months.
+However, even a car stored in a garage can degrade in damp, winter air.
+That’s where using a dehumidifier comes in.

-Used correctly, a dehumidifier will minimise the effects of rust, stop mildew growing on seats and prevent carpets and other trim from going soggy.
+Used correctly, a dehumidifier will minimise the effects of rust on body panels, stop mildew growing on the seats and prevent carpets and other trim from getting soggy.

-If you’re storing a car, motorcycle, machinery or tools in a garage, you probably need a dehumidifier.
-But how do you choose the right one?
+A dehumidifier is equally beneficial if you are storing a motorcycle, machinery or tools in a garage.
+So how do you choose the right one?
+Read on for our quick guide.

 Crucially, from a classic car perspective, desiccant dehumidifiers have the ability to reduce the relative humidity to 40 percent or lower – below the rusting point of metal.

-A basic compressor unit will be ineffective at temperatures below 15ºC, so isn’t well suited to winter use.
+A basic compressor unit will be ineffective at temperatures below 15ºC, so isn’t well suited to winter use in the UK.

-Choosing a unit with auto restart means the dehumidifier will kick back in after a power cut, rather than going into standby mode.
+Choosing a unit with an automatic restart function means the dehumidifier will kick back in after a power outage, rather than going into standby mode.
 Meanwhile, a unit with continuous drain-off means you have the option to feed a hose into a sink, drain point or separate holding tank.

 How to get the best from a dehumidifier